Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Related Work

 \subsection{Data-driven Program Repair}

-Similar to Pan et al., Kim et al. \cite{kim2013automatic} manually inspected patches of open-source projects and from that inspection they defined 10 fix templates.
+Similar to Pan et al. \cite{pan2009toward}, Kim et al. \cite{kim2013automatic} manually inspected patches of open-source projects and from that inspection they defined 10 fix templates.
 Then, they proposed Pattern-based Automatic Program Repair (PAR), a technique that applies these fix templates on faulty programs.
 Other works have analyzed the presence of PAR's fix templates on bug-fix patches.
-For example, Soto et al.~\cite{Soto2016DeeperBugfixes} detected instances of PAR templates \cite{kim2013automatic} from bug-fixes done in Java projects.
+For example, Soto et al. \cite{Soto2016DeeperBugfixes} detected instances of PAR templates \cite{kim2013automatic} from bug-fixes done in Java projects.
 For that, they analyzed 4,590,679 bug-fixing revisions queried from the Boa platform \cite{dyer2015boa}.
 They found that the most frequent PAR template was "add or remove a branch condition" pattern which appeared in 4.23\% of the bug-fixing revisions.
 We discuss the differences at the end of this subsection.

-Martinez and Monperrus \cite{martinez2015mining} built a probabilistic models of repair actions for guiding the navigation of the search space.
-Soto and Le Goues \cite{Soto2018Predict} created one of such probabilistic models of edit distributions that was used by a repair system to repair faster.
+Martinez and Monperrus \cite{martinez2015mining} built a probabilistic model of repair actions for guiding the navigation of the search space.
+For this purpose, they first compute the frequency of particular repair operators (ex., ``statement insert of method invocation'') in a large dataset of 89,993 real-world commits.
+This work is different from our study because Martinez and Monperrus check the commits against specific repair operators, while \toolname checks them against search space specifications that include repair strategies (comprising several operators) and post-matching rules.

+Soto and Le Goues \cite{Soto2018Predict} also created a probabilistic model of edit distributions that was used by a repair system to repair faster.
 For that, the authors mined repair operators from bug-fixes done on the 500 most-starred Java projects on Github.
 They encoded 19 operators in total, selected from those defined by GenProg \cite{le2011genprog}, PAR~\cite{kim2013automatic}, SPR~\cite{Long2015SPR} and three additional PAR templates.

 Ghanbari et al. \cite{Ghanbari2019Practical} have mined real bug-fix patches from the HDRepair dataset \cite{Le2016HDRepair} to measure the frequency of their repair operators implemented in their approach PraPR.
 Their goal was to further confirm the generality of the 18 PraPR mutators.
 The PraPR's ``\emph{MR mutator}'', which mutates method invocation instructions, is the most frequent operator: it appeared in 8.76\% of the bug-fix patches for the HDRepair dataset.